mwrona/load_balancer/README.md

 If environment variables INFORMATION_SERVICE_URL, INFORMATION_SERVICE_LOGIN or INFORMATION_SERVICE_PASSWORD are specified they will replace config entries.
 In this case config entries (InformationServiceAddress, InformationServiceUser, InformationServicePass) can be omitted.

-To properly work in https mode load balancer certificate must be known to all services.
-For development purpose you can generate self-signed certificate and install it in your system.
+-To properly work in https mode load balancer certificate must be known to all services.
+For development purpose you can generate self-signed certificate and install it in your system.-

-Instruction to generate self-signed certificate(steps 1-4): http://www.akadia.com/services/ssh_test_certificate.html
+-Instruction to generate self-signed certificate(steps 1-4): http://www.akadia.com/services/ssh_test_certificate.html-
+For now certificates checking is disable.

 Run
 ----